Achievable logoAchievable logo

 Advanced rules

 Basic tax rules related to options contracts were covered in the previous chapter.
-We’ll examine more complex and advanced tax rules in this chapter, including:
+This chapter builds on those basics and covers more advanced tax rules, including:

 • Holding periods